gabfr/linian-number-analyzer/README.md

 # Solution

 The solution purpose is to implement the described rules above with pre-defined analyzers.

 This way we can concentrate each analysis in a self-contained class with a common contract with other analyzers.

 This contract is made to receive an integer and return a simple string with the analysis result.

-In case the analyzer is not the right one for the number, the AnalysisManager will try to run the next Analyzers until he finds one that returns the analysis result.
+In case the analyzer is not the right one for the number, the Analyzer will return `null` and the AnalysisManager will try to run the next Analyzers until he finds one that returns the analysis result.
 For that reason we will have a Fallback analyzer called DecimalFallbackAnalyzer.

 ## Running the Analyzer